Tasks, Tools & Technologies

 In this article, we take a look at the most important tasks, objectives and tools associated with production management.
 Furthermore, we discuss technologies that are increasingly shaping production management – cloud computing and edge computing.

-Note: Production management is often included within the slightly broader term “operations management”.
+Production management is often included within the slightly broader term “operations management”.
 The latter also considers the development and provision of services in addition to the production of physical goods.

 Categorization